 Event Overview

-As federal dominance diminishes, private lenders, institutional investors, servicers, and public-private partnerships are taking on a more central role in the education finance ecosystem.
-This change is not just filling funding gaps—it is also transforming how risk is underwritten, how borrower relationships are managed over time, and how long-term value is generated across student lending portfolios.
-Market participants are being asked to balance profitability with responsibility, innovation with compliance, and growth with borrower outcomes.
+As federal dominance diminishes, private lenders, institutional investors, servicers, and public-private partnerships are assuming a central role in education finance.
+This shift reshapes risk underwriting, borrower relationship management, and long-term value creation across portfolios.
+Leaders must carefully balance profitability with responsibility, innovation with compliance, and growth with sustainable borrower outcomes.

 This future will be led by organizations that can adapt quickly, innovate responsibly, and align financial performance with sustainable borrower outcomes.

-The iiBIG 17th Education Finance & Student Loan Symposium convenes the senior leaders, policymakers, investors, and innovators shaping this next chapter—offering a premier platform to gain critical insight, influence policy dialogue, identify new market opportunities, and forge the partnerships that will define student lending in 2026 and beyond.
+iiBIG’s 17th Annual Education Finance & Loan Symposium convenes senior thought leaders, policymakers, investors, and innovators shaping this next chapter—offering a premier platform to gain critical insight, influence policy dialogue, identify new market opportunities, and forge the partnerships that will define student lending in 2026 and beyond.

 Key Symposium Topics